 Now, on to the other islands…

-I’ve spent a year plus on Maui – working as a Marketing Manager for a resort firm there.
-Maui is heavenly – it was a perfect match for me.
+Vern spent a year plus on Maui – working as a Marketing Manager for a resort firm there.
+Maui is heavenly – it was a perfect match for him.
 Many people visiting Maui think the same thing.
 Maui is high on the list of those wanting to move to Hawaii – but few of you will have the resources you need in order to make it there.
 Jobs are not so available.
 Housing is not so available.
 Transportation is not all that great.

-In my case I started on Oahu and found what I thought might be the perfect job on Maui.
+In Vern’s case, he started on Oahu and found what he thought might be the perfect job on Maui.
 It’s much easier to start on Oahu and transition to another island from there.
 Much easier because you are now “in Hawaii” and can interview for positions on other islands.
 As you probably know it’s very difficult to secure a position in Hawaii without first already living in Hawaii.
 A necessary catch-22 for most businesses looking to hire full-time staff.
 They want to meet you first.
 Go figure…

-If you’re coming straight to one of the smaller (in population) islands – Big Island, Kauai, Maui, or god forbid Lanai or Molokai you’ll want to have your ducks order.
+If you’re coming straight to one of the smaller (in population) islands – Big Island, Kauai, Maui, or god forbid Lanai or Molokai you’ll want to have your ducks in order.
 Ducks meaning duckies.
 Cash savings.
 You’ll want to have a lot of reserves because the reality of moving to one of the smaller Hawaiian islands without a job is that you’re going to spend a lot of your cash reserves just on basic living expenses until you find a job.

 Finding a job on Maui – if I just arrived there – would be quite difficult.
 I can do a hundred different jobs related to internet marketing – but, it’s quite possible that when I arrived – nobody is hiring.